 The solution to this, is what we call, “intelligent load balancing”, whereby the grouped sessions can be forced onto a single WAN link and therefore represent a single IP address to the banking servers.
-Another more advanced approach is to use Broadband Bonding, where the sessions are funneled through a bonded tunnel and proxy out from a single IP address and therefore still preserve the application semantics and also add bonded speed in the process.
+Another more advanced approach is to use Broadband Bonding, where the sessions are funneled through a bonded tunnel and proxy out from a single IP address.
+Application semantics are therefore preserved, and the Broadband Bonding process will also add significant speed to the session.
 Advanced modern network load balancers will have either one of those options available, preferably both.

-It is surprising to note that there are multi-wan solutions out there that require you to rearchitect your network, or will require you to use their network services (such as firewall, UTM, IPS etc) alongside of their network load balancing solution.
-Fortunately, modern network load balancers support transparent passthrough installation whereby as an IT manager you have all the other vendor options available to you for various other network services.
+It is surprising to note that there are multi-WAN solution vendors out there that require you to rearchitect your network, or require you to use their network services (such as firewall, UTM, IPS etc) alongside of their network load balancing solution.
+Fortunately, modern network load balancers support transparent passthrough installation which requires no changes at all to your current network.
+This allows the IT manager to have all the other vendor options available for various other network services.
 You can pick and choose from any brand of vendors so that you can build your network from the best of breed components.

 Load balancing algorithms are important as well.

-Be it round robin, weighted round robin or some other algorithm, the efficiency and effectiveness of the load balancing gets directly effected by the load balancing algorithm.
+Be it round robin, weighted round robin or some other algorithm, the efficiency and effectiveness of the load balancing is directly affected by the load balancing algorithm.
 In an ideal scenario, your network load balancer is capable of true packet level bonding, i.e. has the ability to spread the packets of the same session among various WAN links.
-Since this provides a finer granularity, the network load balancer will have the best chance to optimize the utilization, not to mention the increased peak rates and speed of you WAN connectivity.
+Since this provides a finer granularity, the network load balancer will have the best chance to optimize network utilization, as well as realizing increased peak rates and speed of your WAN connectivity.

 Other intelligent overlays.

 There are other applications that may not benefit from an increased speed, but rather “care” about other network metrics such as latency, jitter or packet loss.
 A good example of such applications are real-time applications such as VOIP, video, Unified Communications or chatty applications.
-If the network load balancer has the capability to identify and funnel those type of traffic into overlay tunnels that are designed to take of those metrics, then you will create a much better Quality of Service within your network.
+If the network load balancer has the capability to identify and funnel those type of traffic into overlay tunnels that are designed to optimize traffic flow with respect to those metrics, then you will create a much better Quality of Service within your network.

 QoE (Quality of Experience) is what matters.

-At the end of the day, Quality of Service from the end-user’s perspective is what matters.
+At the end of the day, Quality of Experience from the end-user’s perspective is what matters.
 All the effort to add a network load balancer to the edge of your network is to maximize your QoE and eliminate down-time.
-Modern network load balancers are equipped with application centric overlay tunnels that provides the basis for this type of a setup where packets from different applications are treated with respect to what they care about and that directly impacts the performance perceived by the end users.
+Modern network load balancers are equipped with application centric overlay tunnels that facilitates packet-level routing decisions based on each application’s critical metrics.
+This improves overall network performance and provides for an improved Quality of Experience for end-users.

 So if you are serious about your WAN performance and your organization’s connectivity to the cloud, an advanced network load balancer is an integral part of your design.
 We outlined some of the crucial capabilities and features that you should take into consideration in that decision.